rhsgsa/hybrid-cloud-coolstore/README.md

 01. Walk through the manifests in gitea, starting with the `argocd` directory

+01. Login to the `coolstore-a` topology view to look at all the components deployed

+	*   Get the `coolstore-a` `kubeadmin` password

+			make coolstore-a-password

+	*   Opena browser to the `coolstore-a` topology view - login with `kubeadmin` as the username

+			make topology-view

 01. To test the demo app,

 		make coolstore-ui